 For the majority of my software and web development career, I have worked for myself.
 I founded a start-up company, MITXpress Solutions, in 2007 right after I successfully developed and deployed my first .NET-based intranet application for a BPO company and made a small amount of money to start my first ad(venture).
 At first, MITXpress was involved in developing web applications using ASP.NET, C#, and VB.NET for numerous small to medium-sized businesses.
 In 2008, I made a not-so-good decision for entering the retail business and selling of various computer-related products without understanding the market and literally without any sales/marketing plan at all!
 It's one of the unforgettable event in my life as an entrepreneur.
 Two years later since I started the company, I decided to shutdown the retail business and focused on working as a freelance .NET developer.
 Through this experience, I became better and smarter entrepreneur.

-In early 2014, I led the same group of .NET developers in developing a Logistics Management System (LMS) for an International Freight & Cargo services company in Pasay City, Philippines.
+In early 2014, I led the same group of .NET developers in developing a Logistics Management System (LMS) software called "JuanLogistics" for an International Freight & Cargo services company in Pasay City, Philippines.
+The LMS is simply one the best logistics management software for the freight and forwarding companies in the Philippines.
 We literally developed the LMS, a .NET-based intranet application from the ground up.

-Today, we are looking for an opportunity to develop another great software that could be an asset to the company.
+Today, we are looking for an opportunity to develop another great software for interested organization or company.

 My education has been comprised of both classroom experiences through top engineering school, as well as through trainings, seminars and conferences.
 I graduated with Bachelor of Science Degree in Electronics and Communications Engineering (ECE) from Mapua Institute of Technology in Manila City, Philippines in 2002.
 I am a licensed Electronics and Communications Engineer and one of the pioneers of Cisco Networking Academy Program (CNAP) at MIT in year 2000.